roobiinpandey/al_marya_rostary/FIREBASE_QUICK_REFERENCE.md

 - [ ] Switch back to "Local Users" view
 - [ ] Verify sync status shows correctly
 - [ ] Test "Sync All to Local" button

+> **✅ IMPROVED:** No more confusion with separate "Firebase Sync" section - everything is unified!

 ---